-The purpose of this regulation is to implement [insert reference to state law equivalent to the NAIC Accident and Sickness Insurance Minimum Standards Model Act] (the Act) to standardize and simplify the terms and coverages of individual accident and sickness insurance policies, and group accident and sickness policies and certificates providing hospital confinement indemnity, accident only, specified disease specified accident or limited benefit health coverage (hereafter referred to as “group supplemental health insurance”).
-This regulation is also intended to facilitate public understanding and comparison of coverage, to eliminate provisions contained in individual accident and sickness insurance policies and group supplemental health insurance that may be misleading or confusing in connection with the purchase of the coverages or with the settlement of claims; and to provide for full disclosure in the marketing and sale of individual accident and sickness insurance policies and group supplemental health insurance.
-This regulation is also intended to assert the commissioner’s jurisdiction over dental and vision plans, and to provide for disclosure in the sale of those plans.
+The purpose of this regulation is to implement [insert reference to state law equivalent to the NAIC Supplementary and Short-Term Health Insurance Minimum Standards Model Act] (the Act) to standardize and simplify the terms and coverages, to facilitate public understanding and comparison of coverage, to eliminate provisions that may be misleading or confusing in connection with the purchase and renewal of the coverages or with the settlement of claims and to provide for full disclosure in the marketing and sale of supplementary and short-term health insurance, as defined in the Act.
+This regulation is also intended to assert the commissioner’s jurisdiction over limited scope dental coverage and limited scope vision coverage, and to provide for disclosure in the sale of those coverages.

-Drafting Note: States should determine if the phrase “individual accident and sickness insurance policies” is broad enough or particular enough to cover the array of individual health insurance issuers in the state.
-States that use different terminology (e.g. “subscriber contracts” of “nonprofit hospital, medical and dental associations”) to cover these plans should choose terminology conforming to state statute.

 Section 2.
 Authority

-This regulation is issued pursuant to the authority vested in the commissioner under [insert reference to state law equivalent to NAIC Accident and Sickness Insurance Minimum Standards Model Act and any other appropriate section of law regarding authority of commissioner to issue regulations].
+This regulation is issued pursuant to the authority vested in the commissioner under [insert reference to state law equivalent to NAIC Supplementary and Short-Term Health Insurance Minimum Standards Model Act and any other appropriate section of law regarding authority of commissioner to issue regulations].

 Section 3.
 Applicability and Scope

-This regulation applies to all individual accident and sickness insurance policies and group supplemental health policies and certificates, delivered or issued for delivery in this state on and after [insert effective date] that are not specifically exempted from this regulation.
+This regulation applies to all individual and group insurance policies and certificates providing hospital indemnity or other fixed indemnity, accident only, specified accident, specified disease, limited benefit health and disability income protection, referred to collectively in Section 1 of the Act and hereafter, as “supplementary health insurance,” delivered or issued for delivery in this state on and after [insert effective date] that are not specifically exempted from this regulation.
+This regulation applies to short-term, limited-duration insurance coverage delivered or issued for delivery in this state regardless of the situs of the delivery of the contract on and after [insert effective date], which, unless otherwise specified, is included in the defition of “short-term health insurance” under the Act.

-B. This Act shall apply to dental plans and vision plans only as specified.
+B. This regulation applies to limited scope dental coverage and limited scope vision coverage only as specified.

 C. This regulation shall not apply to:

-(1) Individual policies or contracts issued pursuant to a conversion privilege under a policy or contract of group or individual insurance when the group or individual policy or contract includes provisions that are inconsistent with the requirements of this regulation;

-(2) Policies issued to employees or members as additions to franchise plans in existence on the effective date of this regulation;

-(3) Medicare supplement policies subject to [insert reference to state law equivalent to the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act];
+(1) Medicare supplement policies subject to [insert reference to state law equivalent to the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act];

-(4) Long-term care insurance policies subject to [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act]; or
+(2) Long-term care insurance policies subject to [insert reference to state law equivalent to the NAIC Long-Term Care Insurance Model Act];

-(5) Civilian Health and Medical Program of the Uniformed Services (Chapter 55, title 10 of the United States Code) (CHAMPUS) supplement insurance policies.
+(3) TRICARE formerly known as Civilian Health and Medical Program of the Uniformed Services (Chapter 55, title 10 of the United States Code) (CHAMPUS) supplement insurance policies; or

+(4) Limited long-term care insurance policies subject to [insert reference to state law equivalent to the NAIC Limited Long-Term Care Insurance Model Act].

-Drafting Note: CHAMPUS supplement insurance is not subject to federal regulation.
-CHAMPUS supplement policies are sold only to eligible individuals as determined by the Department of Defense and are tied to CHAMPUS benefits.
-In general, states regulate CHAMPUS supplement insurance policies under the state group or individual insurance laws.
+Drafting Note: TRICARE supplement insurance is not subject to federal regulation.
+TRICARE supplement policies are sold only to eligible individuals as determined by the Department of Defense and are tied to TRICARE benefits.
+In general, states regulate TRICARE supplement insurance policies under the state group or individual insurance laws.

 D. The requirements contained in this regulation shall be in addition to any other applicable regulations previously adopted.